April 2021 UPDATE

 - Fixed - Texture samplers not being recognized until the shaders were reloaded i.e., no more weird pixels at the borders of the images.

-- Fixed - Assigned substrate not showing when opening a scene from scratch.
+- Fixed - Assigned canvas not showing when opening a scene from scratch.

 Watercolor stylization in Nuke